IBM/blockchainbean/README.md

  and the permissions file: https://github.com/IBM/blockchainbean/blob/master/contracts/coffeeTrackr/permissions.acl.
 12. Create a new file called `queries.qry`, and paste in the code from here: https://github.com/IBM/blockchainbean/blob/master/contracts/coffeeTrackr/queries.qry.

-13. Comment everything inside the `test/logic.js` file.
-14. Same with the `features/support/index.js` file.
-15. Remove all lines from `features/sample.feature`

-16. Now, in terminal, let's push our code up to the GitHub repo with the following commands:
+13. Now, in terminal, let's push our code up to the GitHub repo with the following commands:
 ```
 $ git add .
 $ git commit -m "first commit"
 $ git push origin master
 ```

-17. Now, once the delivery pipline finishes, you will have a working Node.js Cloud Foundry instance.
+14. Now, once the delivery pipline finishes, you will have a working Node.js Cloud Foundry instance.
 To find this, click on `IBM Cloud` in the top left corner to take you back to your applications.

  ![packageFile](/docs/cloudFoundry.png)
-18. Find the application starting with composer-rest-server<your-smart-contract-name-here>.
+15. Find the application starting with composer-rest-server<your-smart-contract-name-here>.
 It should start with the name `composer-rest-server` as shown in red above.
 Click it and then click `visit App url`.

 ![pourCup](/docs/pourCup.png)
-19. Next, go to POST /pourCup, and then paste the following JSON in the data field as shown in the picture above.
+16. Next, go to POST /pourCup, and then paste the following JSON in the data field as shown in the picture above.
 Click `Try it out!`.
 ```{
   "$class": "org.ibm.coffee.pourCup",
   "cupId": "CJB0119"